ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/transaction.md

 In this transaction 13.19**70**3492 BTC were received.

-**Exercise:** Get the total received amount, as I have been done with the spent amount.
+**Exercise:** Get the total received amount, as I have done with the spent amount.

 That means 0.0002 BTC (or 13.19**70**3492 - 13.19**68**3492) is not accounted for!
 The difference between the inputs and outputs are called **Transaction Fees** or **Miner’s Fees**.
 This is the money that the miner collects for including a given transaction in a block.